Commodity Production Costs Report

 Advanced Natural Gas Combined Cycle Power Plant

-This study also provides a techno-economic analysis about Electricity generation from natural gas in the USA.
-In this study, high efficiency H-class combustion turbines (CT) supplemented with heat recovery steam generators (HRSG) and steam turbines (ST) are employed to Electricity generation.
+This report presents the economics of Electricity generation from natural gas.
+The process examined is an advanced natural gas combined cycle (ANGCC) without carbon capture and sequestration.
+In the process examined, high efficiency H-class combustion turbines (CT) supplemented with heat recovery steam generators (HRSG) and steam turbines (ST) are employed to Electricity generation.
+The main reason to call this process advanced is the improved turbine materials and cooling system design.

 The report provides a comprehensive study of Electricity production and related Electricity production cost, covering three key aspects: a complete description of the Electricity production process examined; an in-depth analysis of the related Electricity plant capital cost (Capex); and an evaluation of the respective Electricity plant operating costs (Opex).